-Polifluid, a new technology by Eurosider SAS, has eliminated this issue by converting the compressed air to a high percentage of nitrogen which is anhydrous and inert.
+A relatively new technology from Polifluid (Coating Delivery Technology, LLC) has eliminated this issue by converting the compressed air to a high percentage of nitrogen which is anhydrous and inert.

 Additionally, Polifluid maintains the powder at optimal temperature and provides the ability to add a positive or negative charge to minimize rebound and maximize attraction to the substrate.